 The Limited Express Haruka operated by JR West is the only rail service between Kyoto Station and Kansai International Airport.
 It covers the distance in about 75 minutes stopping at Osaka City’s Shin-Osaka Station and Tennoji Station on the way.
 It does not stop at Osaka Station.
 At Kyoto Station the Haruka departs mainly from platform 30, though some early trains depart from platforms 6 and 7.
 At Kansai Airport Station the Haruka departs from platform 4.
-You can find a map of Kansai Airport Station on the official Kansai Airport website.
-There is also a downloadable map available from JR West.

 The Limited Express Haruka runs about 30 round trips between Kyoto Station and Kansai Airport Station every day.
 The earliest Haruka service from Kyoto Station is at 5.46 am getting into Kansai Airport Station at 7.11.
 The latest Haruka service from Kyoto Station is at 20.15 getting into Kansai Airport at 21.43.
 The earliest Haruka service from Kansai Airport is at 6.30 am (6.40 on weekends and holidays) and the latest is at 22.16.
 You can use the JR West Timetable and Fare Finder to find a train time that suits your schedule.